sergio-burgos/ArduinoRoboticsSummer2017/Calculate_Integers_Average.md

 **Comments:**

-For this excercise, I created a program that would use 3 LDR to read the light value of a room, and return an average of the three resdings.
+For this excercise, I created a program that would use 3 LDR to read the light value of a room, and return an average of the three readings.
+For this, I created variables to store the LDR values for each one of them, and another variable to store the average when calculated.
+Inside the loop function, I called the function I created (lightReading) where these 3 values are read and the average is calculated, followed by a serial print of the value the function returned.